University of Minnesota Marching Band: Gopher Groove

-Members of the University of Minnesota Marching Band, along with non-member students, may audition and participate in the three associated athletic pep bands for the University of Minnesota: the Maroon Band, Gold Band, and Gopher Band.
+Members of the University of Minnesota Marching Band, along with non-member students, may audition and participate in the Gopher Groove, which is the athletic pep band for the University of Minnesota.
+The pep band group is divided into "maroon" and "gold" halves so members are only required to attend half of the games.
 The athletic bands are taken by students as a university course for credit, share marching band rehearsal space at Huntington Bank Stadium, and hold rehearsals weekly in the evenings after marching band rehearsal.
-The bands each perform at roughly 25 regular season athletic events over the course of each year, along with several post-season events during conference and NCAA tournaments.
-Each university pep band is associated primarily with one or more specific Gopher sports teams, and thus play primarily at games for the respective team(s).
+The bands each perform at roughly 25 regular season athletic events over the course of each year, along with several postseason events during conference and NCAA tournaments.
+Both the "maroon" and "gold" halves play at games for various teams, including men's and women's hockey, men's and women's basketball, and women's volleyball.